orbitmines/archive/projects/_indefinite_future_projects/INDEFINITE Project - Education (2027+?).md

 ---

-Experimenting with creating a thread instead of a post in str
+Experimenting with creating a thread instead of a post in structured discussion.

+@Daniel and I were discussing some relevan